-- It's very easy to become dehydrated in Israel, especially if you're not used to a desert climate.
-Drink often, even when you're not thirsty, and avoid being outside in the summer between the hours of 10 am and 2 pm.
-Wear a hat and reapply sunscreen (minimum SPF 30) often whenever outside, even when it's cloudy, since you can still get sunburned. - Always know where you are.
+- Always know where you are.
 When exploring a new or unfamiliar city or neighborhood, take a map with you, or make sure your phone can access a map app, and be cautious.
 If you get lost, seek help from police, soldiers, or people speaking Hebrew or English.
-Otherwise, call someone for help rather than attempting to get to your destination by yourself. - Always carry at least 100m in cash for emergency situations, such as taking a taxi when buses stop running (around 11 pm for some lines), or if you end up in a dangerous area. - Jerusalem's Old City, with its many short, narrow, and winding streets, is very easy to get lost in.
-Take a map, and go with a friend, "buddy," or quide. - When entering Jerusalem's Old City by foot or in a taxi, it is safest to use the Sha'ar Yaffo (laffa Gate) entrance.
+Otherwise, call someone for help rather than attempting to get to your destination by yourself. - Always carry at least 100[®] in cash for emergency situations, such as taking a taxi when buses stop running (around 11 pm for some lines), or if you end up in a dangerous area. - Jerusalem's Old City, with its many short, narrow, and winding streets, is very easy to get lost in.
+Take a map, and go with a friend or guide. - When using the light rail to go to the Old City, get off at the stop called, "Ha'iriyah (City Hall)".
+Even though it is a slightly longer walk to the Old City, it is safer since the next stop is located in East Jerusalem. - When entering Jerusalem's Old City by foot or in a taxi, it is safest to use the Sha'ar Yaffo (Jaffa Gate) entrance.
 It is not advisable to enter the Arab Shuk when walking to or from the Kotel.
 Other safe entrances are Sha'ar Zion and Sha'ar Ha'Ashpot (Dung Gate).
 Do not use Sha'ar Shechem (Damascus Gate) or other entrances not listed here. - When leaving the Kotel through Sha'ar Ha'Ashpot, always turn right.
-Turning left takes you into an Arab area. - Be extra cautious when visiting popular or prominent locations such as museums and religious or historical landmarks. - There are a lot of missionaries in Israel, many of whom speak perfect Hebrew.
+Turning left takes you into an Arab area. - When visiting popular or prominent locations such as museums and religious or historical landmarks, be extra cautious and mindful of the people around you and any unattended items. - There are a lot of missionaries in Israel, many of whom speak perfect Hebrew.
 Yad L'Achim, an anti-missionary organization, can be reached in Israel 24 hours a day at 1-800-620-640. - Cellphones can be stolen easily.
 Always keep yours in an inner backpack pocket or purse, or in a cellphone carrying case or belt clip.
 Be especially vigilant when using public transportation, including at stations.
-Don't put your phone down, even for a minute, since a thief can easily grab it and run away.
+Don't put your phone down, even for a minute, since a thief can easily grab it and run away. - If you have absolutely no choice but to hitchhike, don't enter a car unless the driver can answer a Jewish-themed question to verify they are Jewish such as reciting Modeh Ani or Shema.
+Also, ask the driver where they are heading rather than informing them where you are headed.
+Open a map app to more clearly identify their destination, if necessary.

-- If you have absolutely no choice but to hitchhike, don't enter a car unless the driver can answer a lewish-themed question to verify they are Jewish such as reciting Modeh Ani or Shema. - In any situation where you feel it may be unsafe, trust your instincts, and go with your gut.
+In any situation where you feel it may be unsafe, trust your instincts, and go with your gut.